Advances and challenges in single-molecule electron transport: Experimental techniques

-Molecules are deposited onto the nanowire before electromigration, and one relies on a molecule finding its way the the gap during the electromigration process.
+Molecules are deposited onto the nanowire before electromigration, and one relies on a molecule finding its way into the gap during the electromigration process.
 Alternatively, molecules can be allowed to self-assemble into the gap from solution after the electromigration process has been completed \cite{Osorio2007}.
 In contrast to the other break junction techniques, junctions formed by electromigration can only be broken once and cannot be reformed.
 The gap distance depends on the details of the feedback-controlled breaking process, but it cannot be targeted very precisely.
-One cannot obtain a very precise value for the size of the gap, but a fair estimate can be obtained from fitting the $IV$ characteristics to the Simmons model \cite{Simmons1963,Vilan2007}.
+One cannot obtain a very precise value for the size of the gap, but a fair estimate can be obtained from fitting the \IV characteristics to the Simmons model \cite{Simmons1963,Vilan2007}.

 For imaging techniques the gap is better accessible than for any of the other techniques discussed here.
 High-resolution transmission electron microscopy imaging using transparent SiN$_{x}$ membranes was performed for gold electromigration junctions \cite{Strachan2008, Gao2009} in order to study the breaking process and detect the nanogap size.
-Due to the three-dimensional shape of leads it is difficult to obtain precise values for the gap.
 The imaging resolution of transmission electron microscopy has not yet proven sufficient for detecting the position of an organic molecule.